sjhangiani12/sharanjhangiani.com/index.md

 I'm also working at [SiDx](https://sidx.com/), a rapid blood typing startup, building machine learning infrastructure and pipelines for a future capstone project.

-Finally, in my remaining time, I'm exploring NLP applications on Podcasting content with some friends and building a community for hopeful entrepreneurs at the University of Washington.
+Finally, in my remaining time, I am building projects to support Covid-19 efforts at [Care37](https://care37.org) with some friends and creating a community for hopeful entrepreneurs at the University of Washington.

 _In between_, I like to listen to podcasts ([my favorites](/my-favorite-podcasts)), play soccer and FIFA (let me know if you want to lose to me 😉), and spend time with friends and family.